Direct-A/rEFInd-minimal-dark-da/README.md

 ### Installation

 1. Clone this git to a place where you can change the files easily.
-So, for example, your Documents directory.
+So, for example, your Downloads directory.

 2. Find your rEFInd directory.
 It should be one of these:
  * `/boot/EFI/refind`
  * `/boot/efi/EFI/refind`
  * `/boot/EFI/BOOT`
  * `/boot/efi/EFI/BOOT`

+ If yours is not in this list don't freak out, just pretend it is.

  The one used in these files and example is `/boot/EFI/BOOT`, so pay attention in case yours is different.